 Obtaining permission to fly your own drone in Antarctica is extremely complicated and only possible for commercial outfits.
-Due to Antarctic regulations, there is no drone flying allowed at the South Pole or the Emperor Penguin colony.

 During extreme weather you may not be able to venture outside the camp.
 Our staff will liaise with you to ensure you are safe and comfortable at all times, as well as provide in-camp entertainment.
 This may be in the form of a presentation by one of our guides, either about a facet of Antarctica or one of their ground-breaking expeditions, or perhaps a movie night.
 There are also a number of books and board games available in the communal pods.